 Kousuke Nitoh on Kamen Rider Wizard.
 He practically eats anything and usually uses mayonnaise to top his food, even on food that wouldn't make sense with it.
 His Phantom is an even bigger eater, consuming Phantoms whole.
 In fact, he requires Nitoh to feed him Phantoms, lest he eats him next.

 LOST's Hurley is a compulsive eater and extremely overweight.
 Since the DHARMA products were discovered in season 2, he has been seen hoarding food and gorging himself at times.
-This was needed to Scotch Tape the common question of why Hurley was not losing any weight despite being stranded on an island (though some fans still ask it), but also added to the character's Back Story.
+This was needed to Scotch Tape the common question of why Hurley was not losing any weight despite being stranded on an island , but also added to the character's Back Story.

 Friends: Monica Gellar was shown to be like this as a child, most likely related to her numerous compulsive tendencies.
 Her parents were even once shown asking her to eat excess Thanksgiving leftovers when they ran out of space in the fridge and the show presented this as a typical request.